tufoinnkuo10/react-bookstore/README.md

 # Project Name
 React Redux Bookstore

-A simple React app that collects books and adds them .
+A simple React app that collects and displays books
 > App has a home page and a category page
 > Books added can also be removed as well
-> The Books author and title are been displayed
+> The Books author and Category are been displayed
 > Books are stored and gotten from an Api

-note:still being developed
+> Unwanted books can be removed
+> App styled according to recommended style in Zeplin

 # BUILT WITH
 - LANGUAGE: